This overview is a brief outline of the California divorce process. Understand that there are many issues that are not covered in this overview.

-In California, the divorce process begins when one spouse decides they want to get a divorce and files a Petition with a Superior Court in the State of California.
+In California, the divorce process begins when one spouse decides they want to get a divorce.
+Sometime thereafter, one spouse then files a Petition with a Superior Court in the State of California.
 In Sacramento you will file your Petition at the William R. Ridgeway Family Relations Courthouse.
 The spouse who files a Petition to begin the divorce process is the “Petitioner.”
 Once filed, the Petitioner must “serve” the other spouse with copies of the divorce paperwork.
-The spouse served with the petition is called the Respondent.
+The spouse served with the petition is called the “Respondent.”
 The Respondent has 30 days to file a Response to the Petition.
 The Response is notice to the Court that the Respondent wishes to participate in the divorce proceedings.

 Respondent Does Not Respond

 Should the Respondent fail to file a Response, the divorce process will continue without the Respondent’s participation.
 The Petitioner can then prepare a default judgment.
 In the judgment package, the Petitioner can request court orders for child custody, child visitation, child support, spousal support, attorney fees, and the division of all marital property.
 The divorce process ends and becomes final 6 months and one day after the Respondent is served.

 What happens if my spouse does not respond?